 - The ROGUE mini-series reveals that he was this with Gentoku and, to a lesser extent, Takumi Katsuragi as well.
 Ostensibly under the orders of Namba Heavy Industries, he stoked Gentoku's then fairly dormant influence from the Pandora Box, helping to turn him into the egotistical madman he was by the first episode and gave Katsuragi the necessary data on Nebula Gas to produce a stable Smash transformation, both of which directly led to the founding of Faust.

-- The Faceless: Evolt swaps between several faces over the course of the show, and when he reveals his own it's so alien that it takes a flashback to Evolt on his home planet to confirm that it even is his real face.
+- The Faceless: Evolto swaps between several faces over the course of the show, and when he reveals his own it's so alien that it takes a flashback to Evolto on his home planet to confirm that it even is his real face.
 Even after his identity is revealed, he commonly uses the form of Soichi like an untransformed state, although his real untransformed state is identical to his Fever Flow form.

-- Fake Defector: During the fight with Killbus in the Cross-Z V-Cinema, Evolt pretended to betray the heroes and attack Yui in order to get Ryuga angry so his Hazard Level would be raised to the point where he could use the Muscle Galaxy Fullbottle.
+- Fake Defector: During the fight with Killbus in the Cross-Z V-Cinema, Evolto pretended to betray the heroes and attack Yui in order to get Ryuga angry so his Hazard Level would be raised to the point where he could use the Muscle Galaxy Fullbottle.

 - Fatal Flaw: